Last updated April 1st, 2023.

-In 2018, a Singaporean rideshare company called Grab stunned the world by effectively giving tech giant Uber the boot in Southeast Asia.
+Back in 2018, a Singaporean rideshare company called Grab stunned the world when they effectively gave tech giant Uber the boot in Southeast Asia.

 Grab’s remarkable rise, however, is one of many success stories in the Southeast Asian startup world.
 Regional startups like Property Guru, Garena, and Payroll Hero are each growing rapidly and threatening to displace their international competitors.